 Tip 2: The Original Berliner – Flea Market at Arkonaplatz

 The market women once stood under the old linden trees a hundred years ago at Arkonaplatz.
 Today it is mainly families from the neighbourhood that gather there, who combine a visit to the flea market with one of the greatest playgrounds just next door.
 The flea market mainly offers second-hand clothes, books, and recording items.
-At the northern end there are dealers with larger furniture items and lamps.
+At the northern end there are dealers with larger furniture, lamps and other vintage items.
 Surrounded by many trees, you can stroll through the Marktallee in a particularly green flair.

 Tip 3: The Historical – Flea Market at Rathaus Schöneberg